(With tongue firmly planted in cheek, let us rethink this greatest of all stories.)

 “Our God is in the heavens; He does whatever He pleases.”
 It says that right there in Psalm 115:3.

-Now, all I’m saying is that had I been God and in charge, with no one to tell me ‘no’ or no administrative authority to question my actions, I think I might have done things differently.
+Now, all I’m saying is that had I been God and in charge, with no one to tell me ‘no’ and no supervisory authority to question my actions, I think I might have done things differently.

 Take that stable.

 “She brought forth her firstborn Son and laid Him in a manger, because there was no room for them in the inn.”
 (Luke 2:7)

 My Son would not have been laid in a feed trough, friend.
 No way.
 Only the best earth has to offer for my Boy.

 Here we have the Son of the Living God coming into this world and being laid in a wooden contraption and cushioned, if at all, by straw or hay.